-Hydrological Pressures
+🏦 Hydrological Pressures

-Resistance

-Resilience

-Sensitivity
+Resistance Resilience Sensitivity

-Temperature increase (local)
+Temperature increase High High Not sensitive

-High Q: High A: High C: High

-Not sensitive Q: High A: Medium C: High
+(local) Q: High A: Medium C: High Q: High A: High C: High Q: High A: Medium C: High

 Species found in the intertidal are exposed to extremes of high and low air temperatures during periods of emersion.
 They must also be able to cope with sharp temperature fluctuations over a short period of time during the tidal cycle.
 In winter air temperatures are colder than the sea, conversely in summer air temperatures are much warmer than the sea.
 Intertidal species are therefore likely to have a degree of resistance to temperature changes, with species found higher on the shore able to tolerate a greater thermal range (Davenport & Davenport, 2005).